wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <h2 id="Fourth_Point_Header">Aligning reads to a genome using hisat2</h2>
 Building an Index:<br>
 HISAT2 is a fast and sensitive aligner for mapping next generation sequencing reads against a reference genome.
+You can find out more about HISAT2 at https://ccb.jhu.edu/software/hisat2/manual.shtml.

-In order to map the reads to a reference genome, first you need to download the reference genome, and make a index file.
+In order to map the reads to a reference genome, first we must download the reference genome!
+Then we must make an index file.
 We will be downloading the reference genome (https://www.ncbi.nlm.nih.gov/genome/12197) from the ncbi database, using the wget command.
 <pre style="color: silver; background: black;">wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/972/845/GCF_000972845.1_L_crocea_1.0/GCF_000972845.1_L_crocea_1.0_genomic.fna.gz
 gunzip GCF_000972845.1_L_crocea_1.0_genomic.fna.gz</pre>
 If you feel to be prudent, you can install the genomic, transcriptomic, and proteomic fastas (yes, all will be used in this tutorial, it is advised you download them now) with the command:
 <pre style="color: silver; background: black;">sh -e genomic_and_protein_downloads</pre>
-We will use hisat2-build package in the software to make a HISAT index file for the genome.
-It will create a set of files with the suffix .ht2, these files together build the index, this is all you need to align the reads to the reference genome (this command is included in the genome_indexing_and_alignment* files, so it is not necessary to run now).
+We will use the hisat2-build option to make a HISAT index file for the genome.
+It will create a set of files with the suffix .ht2, these files together build the index.
+What is an index and why is it helpful?
+Genome indexing is the same as indexing a tome, like an encyclopedia.
+It is much easier to locate information in the vastness of an encyclopedia when you consult the index, which is ordered in an easily navigatable way with pointers to the location of the information you seek within the encylopedia.
+Genome indexing is thus the structuring of a genome such that it is ordered in an easily navigatable way with pointers to where we can find whichever gene is being aligned.
+The genome index along with the trimmed fasta files are all you need to align the reads to the reference genome (the build command is included in the genome_indexing_and_alignment* files, so it is not necessary to run now).
 <pre style="color: silver; background: black;">hisat2-build -p 4 GCF_000972845.1_L_crocea_1.0_genomic.fna L_crocea

 Usage: hisat2-build [options] <reference_in> <bt2_index_base>